Elizabeth Campbell (poet)

 Elizabeth Campbell is an Australian poet.

 Biography

 Elizabeth Campbell was born in Melbourne in 1980.
 She graduated from the University of Melbourne with an Honours Degree in English in 2000.
-She has taught English at Eltham High School and The Mac.
-Robertson Girls' High School, Victoria.
+She taught English at Eltham High School and MacRobertson Girls' High School, Victoria.

 She has published two collections of verse, Letters to the Tremulous Hand and Error, both published by John Leonard Press.

-Her poetry has been widely published and anthologised, and she been the recipient of many awards and residencies for her poetry.
+Campbell's poetry has been widely published and anthologised, and she been the recipient of multiple awards and residencies for her poetry.

 Several of Campbell's poems were included in the 2011 landmark anthology of Australian poetry, Australian Poetry Since 1788.